 We did not quite meet our target in this area.
-According to the accountability surveys, families showed most satisfaction with opportunities for their children to learn about computers (90%), art (93%), music (93%), physical education (93%), and health (93%).
-Challenges include dissatisfaction with learning another language (50%) and drama (35%).
+According to the accountability surveys, families showed most satisfaction with opportunities for their children to learn about computers (100%), art (93%), music (100%) and health (97%).
+Challenges include dissatisfaction with learning another language (37%) and drama (42%).
+Drama response has shown an increase in favorability from the previous year.
 MES will continue to focus on better communicating the happenings of our school, community involvement and targeted professional development for all staff.